luminis-ams/elastic-rest-spring-wrapper/README.md

 # elastic-rest-spring-wrapper
-Thin wrapper for interacting with elasticsearch using the REST client, it has a few methods to create indexes and also some utilities to create
+Thin wrapper for interacting with elasticsearch using the REST client.
+Besides making it easier from the spring framework to interact with elasticsearch it gives you some additional functionality.
+It contains methods to help while interacting with indexes, transform objects into searchable documents and create queries using templates that are easy to read without using complete java builder structures.

+The client comes in two flavors:
+* Single cluster configuration
+** Multi cluster configuration

 # Artifacts
 Artifacts are deployed in the luminis nexus repository.
 This repository cannot act as a mirror.
-You can only download our own artifacts overthere.
+You can only download our own artifacts over there.

 Add this repository to your pom:
 ```